pachterlab/kallistobustools/introduction.md

   -c2 T2C               Path to generate intron transcripts-to-capture
 ```

-#### 2. Running a workflow
+### 2. Running a workflow
-Once a reference is made, FASTQ reads must be aligned to it. `kb count` is responsible for running a variety of workflows from standard count matrix generation to feature barcoding.
+Once a reference is made, FASTQ reads must be aligned to it. `kb count` is responsible for running a variety of workflows that align reads to a reference for standard count matrix generation to feature barcoding.
 ```
 usage: kb count [-h] [--tmp TMP] [--keep-tmp] [--verbose] -i INDEX -g T2G -x
                 TECHNOLOGY [-o OUT] [-w WHITELIST] [-t THREADS] [-m MEMORY]